 The conference is over but you can read an account of the day on the Mountain Rose blog.
+We also recorded most of the sessions for you.
+You can purchase them here.

 This symposium is ideal for all people interested in herbal medicine, including clinicians who use, or want to use, herbal prescriptions as key components to treating disease and reclaiming health.
 Also welcome are community herbalists as well as others who wish to learn more about the benefits of the natural world.